Brad Herzog

 About Me

-I live on California’s Monterey Peninsula, where I write screenplays and books about subjects ranging from civil rights to space.
+Over the past several decades, I have written dozens of books and several screenplays about subjects ranging from sports to civil rights to space.
 My children’s books have sold more than half a million copies and have earned various awards.
 My series of travel memoirs have been called “the new classics of American travel writing.”
 Over the years, I have written hundreds of national magazine articles, and several have been honored with gold medals by the Council for Advancement and Support of Education.
 I have been interviewed by everyone from Oprah Winfrey to Marie Osmond, have served as a keynote speaker and guest author at conferences and schools around the country, and have given two popular TEDx talks (“Catching Creative Ideas” and “Write the Wrong Way”).
 So I know that a great story is simply a good idea conveyed in a compelling way.

 Picture